tmpvar/ray-aabb/README.md

 [[x1, y1, z1], [x2, y2, z2]]
 ```

-and the optional `normal` argument is a 2d/3d vec (e.g., `[0, 0]`) that will be populated with the _non-normalized_ normal of the corner/edge/face that the ray intersected with.
+and the optional `normal` argument is a 2d/3d vector (e.g., `[0, 0]`) that will be populated with the _non-normalized_ normal of the corner/edge/face that the ray intersected with.

 _returns_

 if `normal` is not passed

  * `true` if intersection detected